theFlay/Smart_Home_App/README.md

 # Smart_Home_App
 A Mobile App to control several things around the house

-To start this will just be a personal project to controll my Aircon from my phone via the internet.
+To start this will just be a personal project to control my Aircon from my phone via the Internet.
 I will however leave room to add other devices or networks to be controlled.

-## Items that will considured for addition:
+## Items that will be Considered. for addition:

 - [ ] Aircon control
 	- [ ] Make a virtual panel
-	- [ ] Make timers and Scheduals
+	- [ ] Make timers and Schedules
 	- [ ] Themomiters in each controllable room
 	- [ ] Room temp thresholds
 	- [ ] Read Solar graphs for optimal run times